lydtechconsulting/ambar-event-sourcing/README.md

 ## How to Develop Your Own Application

+Assuming you know event sourcing theory, developing on this application will feel very natural.
+Otherwise, don't worry - Ambar offers a **free** 1 day Event Sourcing course [here](https://ambar.cloud/event-sourcing-one-day-course).

+To get a quick understanding of how this application works, please read the domain code in `src/main/java/eventsourcing/domain/`, the abstractions provided in `src/main/java/eventsourcing/common/`, and the README files also in `src/main/java/eventsourcing/common/`.
+With that reading done, here's a full picture:

-1. To use your own aggregates, events, commands, queries, projections, reactions, and endpoints you will need to change the code in `src/main/java/eventsourcing/Domain/`.
+1. `src/main/java/eventsourcing/domain/`: where you define aggregates, events, commands, queries, projections, and reactions.
+You will spend most of your time here.
-2. If you added new events, you need to update the `Serializer` and `Deserializer` classes in `src/main/java/eventsourcing/Common/SerializedEvent`.
+2. `src/main/java/eventsourcing/common/`: a set of event sourcing abstractions.
+You will rarely need to edit files here, except for having to update the `Serializer` and `Deserializer` classes in `src/main/java/eventsourcing/domain/common/serializedevent/` whenever you add or remove events.
+3. Dependency injection and routes are defined with annotations, relying on Spring.

+When developing your application for the fist time, we recommend you keep the Cooking Club Membership code as an example you can quickly navigate to.
+Once you have implemented several commands, queries, projections, and reactions, delete the Cooking Club Membership code.
+This will require you to delete its code in `Domain`, and serialization logic in `Common/serializedEvent`.

 ## Additional Scripts